 First Year Student Survival Guide

 Exciting and daunting in equal measure, your first year at university is like no other.
-Make sure you’re prepared with our essential survival guide.
+To help prepare, here’s our essential survival guide.

 Moving away from home to start university means your lifestyle changes overnight.
 You’re suddenly in a position where you’re dealing with new people and responsibilities all at once.
 While it’s an exciting time, it’s not uncommon to feel overwhelmed at times.

-From protecting your belongings to managing your student loan, we’ve put together a complete guide to help you boss your first year at university.
+From protecting your belongings to managing your student loan, we’ve put together a complete guide to help you excel in your first year at university.